blockmatic/dmeetup/readme.md

 	<img src="brand/logo/logo.svg" width="500px">
 </p>

-A decentralized platform and economic system that rewards community members for organizing and attending meetups and workshops.
+DMeetup is decentralized autonomous community and economic system that rewards community members for organizing and attending meetups and workshops.

+By financially and reputationally incentivising the meetup groups organizers and active members of these communities we aim to create a platform that will accelerate knowledge sharing and community groups sustainability, where members are fairly rewarded for their efforts and contributions to the communities.

+Users are incentivized to attend events and add value to meetup groups.
+In order to rsvp an event a user have to stake  EOS and you can get it back the day of the event if you attend.
+The EOS of the people that don't show up gets distributed among the attendees and the meetup group balance.

 You will be able to build a reputation, get rewarded and charge a fee in crypto.

-It's a version of [Meetup](https://meetup.com) with token incentives for the members.
-A version of [Steemit](https://steemit.com) for meetups.

-Users are incentivized to attend events and add value to meetup groups.
-In order to rsvp an event a user have to stake a certain ammound of EOS, the EOS of the people that don't show up gets distributed among the attendees and the meetup group balance.

-The platform rewards the organizers, speakers and members through the MEETUP reputation token.
+The platform rewards the organizers, speakers and active members through the MEETUP reputation token.

-Each meetup group is an idependent contract with it's own balance.

-Companies can sponsor meetup by executign the sponsor_event action on the meetup group contract.

-By financially and reputationally incentivising the meetup groups organizers and active members of these communities we aim to create a platform that will accelerate knowledge sharing and community groups sustainability, where members are fairly rewarded for their efforts and contributions to the communities.

-It is a 100% open-source and community-driven project and we welcome contributions of all sorts.
+DMeetup a 100% open-source and community-driven project and we welcome contributions of all sorts.
 There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals, refining the economic model and helping us improve our community.

-The main communication channels for organizing and collaborating are this repository and the [EOS Costa Rica Discord server](https://discord.gg/bBpQHym).
-Feel to join and ask as many questions you may have.
+People who contribute to the Meetup project will share the DAC profits in proportion to their contributions.

+Each meetup group is an independent DAC with it's own balance.

+Companies can sponsor meetups events and groups with EOS and get publicity on the event and group.

+The profits of each meetup group gets distributed among all members proportionally to their contributions to the group.

+The value of their contributions will be calculated based on the activity and their DMeetup reputation within a period of time.

 ## Contents